Find the answers to your questions with this Mewburn Ellis Q&A. Find out more about Mewburn Ellis opportunities here.

 Laura, Bristol University

 The first requirement in our recruitment process is a good degree in a science subject.
-We also look at A-level qualifications as an indicator of breadth of scientific interest and knowledge but greater weight is placed on the degree qualification.
+We also look at A-level qualifications as an indicator of breadth of scientific interest and knowledge but greater weight is placed on the degree qualification, naturally if you’ve studied at Masters or PhD level we would consider this closely too.

-At Mewburn Ellis we also ask candidates to submit two pieces of written work (as explained on our website).
-These are descriptive exercises which give us an idea of the way candidates approach detailed scientific writing and also allow candidates to demonstrate the careful and precise use of language that form the basis of much of the job.
+At Mewburn Ellis we also ask candidates to submit written work (as explained during the application process).
+These tend to be descriptive exercises which give us an idea of the way candidates approach detailed scientific writing and also allow candidates to demonstrate the careful and precise use of language that form the basis of much of the job.
 Careful attention to this written work is probably the best way to get your application noticed at Mewburn Ellis.

 We receive a large number of applications with good degrees and high A-level grades so these written exercises are a good opportunity for candidates to demonstrate the precise descriptive skills that we are looking for.
 The same advice applies to all scientific backgrounds; a good scientific degree backed-up by carefully considered written exercises.